Tarrant County Divorce Attorneys

 One of the fundamental components of divorce involves the division of property and assets.
 Texas is a community property state, which means that the property that you and your spouse acquired together as a married couple (regardless of who made the purchase or whose name is attached to the purchase) is community property that must be divided in a just and right manner.

-The attorneys at Hoppes Family Law take a tough, no-nonsense approach to both litigation and negotiation.
+The attorneys at Hoppes Law Firm, PLLC take a tough, no-nonsense approach to both litigation and negotiation.
 We also aim to “shoot straight” with our client’s about the law and their expectations.
 Spousal support in Texas is very restrictive.
 Eligibility requirements must be met, and additionally certain facts must be present.
-We at Hoppes Family Law will review all of the facts specific to your situation and give you honest, straightforward advice about spousal support for you.
+We at Hoppes Law Firm, PLLC will review all of the facts specific to your situation and give you honest, straightforward advice about spousal support for you.